 Co-Chair, Government Relations

-John Guszkowski, AICP, LEED-AP, ENV-SP
+John Guszkowski, FAICP, LEED-AP, ENV-SP

 John Guszkowski is the co-founder and a Principal at Tyche Planning & Policy Group.
 John has been a Planner for twenty five years.
 He holds a Bachelor’s Degree from Fairfield University and a Master’s Degree in Natural Resources Management & Engineering from UConn.
 He is a member of the American Institute of Certified Planners (AICP) and holds accreditations from the Connecticut Association of Zoning Enforcement Officers (CZEO) and the US Green Building Council (LEED-AP).
 He serves both private-sector developers and municipalities.
 For the past 20 years, John has also served as the President of the Board of the nonprofit Connecticut Resource Conservation & Development Council (CTRC&D).